What Are Waivers?

 Consumer-Directed vs. Agency-Directed

-Consumer-Directed is a model of service delivery for which the individual or the individual’s Employer of Record, as appropriate, shall be responsible for hiring, training, supervising, and firing of the person who provides the direct support or specific services covered by DMAS and whose wages are paid by DMAS through its fiscal agent.
+Consumer-Directed is a model of service delivery for which the person or the person’s Employer of Record, as appropriate, shall be responsible for hiring, training, supervising, and firing of the person who provides the direct support or specific services covered by DMAS and whose wages are paid by DMAS through its fiscal agent.

-Agency-Directed is a model of service delivery where an agency is responsible for providing direct support staff, maintaining individuals’ records, and scheduling the dates and times of the direct support staff’s presence in an individual’s home and community.
+Agency-Directed is a model of service delivery where an agency is responsible for providing direct support staff, maintaining records, and scheduling the dates and times of the direct support staff’s presence in a person’s home and community.

 The following Waivers utilize both Consumer- and Agency-Direction as a service delivery model: